xmos/lib_sw_pll/README.rst

 lib_sw_pll
 ==========

-This library contains software that, together with the on-chip application PLL, provides a PLL that will generate a clock phase locked to an input clock.
+This library contains software that, together with the on-chip application PLL, provides a PLL that will generate a clock that is phase-locked to an input clock.

 It supports both Look Up Table (LUT) and Sigma Delta Modulated (SDM) Digitally Controlled Oscillators (DCO), a Phase Frequency Detector (PFD) and configurable Proportional Integral (PI) controllers which together form a hybrid Software/Hardware Phase Locked Loop (PLL).

 Examples are provided showing a master clock locking to a low frequency input reference clock and also to an I2S slave interface.

+In addition, an API providing a range of fixed clocks supporting common master clock frequencies between 11.2896 MHz and 49.152 MHz is available in cases where phase locking is not required.

 *********************************
 Building and running the examples